PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 3. Ultimately, we have to read the books written by the Java language inventors to hear their reasons, but one answer might be that Java designers wanted to use strings as a class and decided classes would not be free to implement operators, for the sake of referential transparency.

 ### Chapter 16, Domain Control Structures
+This chapter explores the importance of introducing novel control structures in domain-specific languages (DSLs) to accommodate unique or customized semantics.
+While adding new functions or operators is relatively straightforward, creating new control structures poses greater challenges.
+However, these domain-specific control structures can significantly enhance the expressiveness and efficiency of a language, making it more suitable for specific application domains.

+Key topics covered include recognizing the need for new control structures, processing text using string scanning, and rendering graphics regions.
+The chapter aims to provide insights into determining when and how to implement new control structures in language design, emphasizing the balance between familiarity and innovation.

 **Key Insights**:
 1. Control structures in very high-level and domain-specific languages had better be a lot more expressive and powerful than just if statements and loops; otherwise, programmers would be better off just coding in a mainstream language.
 Often, a control structure can add power by changing the semantic interpretation of the code inside it, or by changing the data to which the code is applied.